The extra energy a dairy farm needs.

 Approved for use in lactating dairy cows

-Rumensin gives cows a boost of extra energy* that can increase their milk production efficiency.1† Rumensin is the only FDA-approved feed ingredient for lactating and dry cows that increases milk production efficiency† by delivering more milk per pound of feed while maintaining milk’s natural wholesomeness.
+Rumensin gives cows a boost of extra energy* that can increase their milk production efficiency.1† Rumensin is the first FDA-approved feed ingredient for lactating and dry cows that increases milk production efficiency† by delivering more milk per pound of feed while maintaining milk’s natural wholesomeness.

 Cows have different needs at different stages.
 Early lactation cows crave additional energy to support higher production.
 Late lactation counterparts need less feed to maintain production and pregnancies.
 Regardless of the feedstuffs for lactating and dry cows, Rumensin helps cows get more energy from every pound of feed.